Skip to main content

 One-Year MILR Degree

-Applicants with a JD or MBA degree from an accredited U.S. institution or a BS ILR degree from Cornell University may apply to complete the MILR degree program in one year.
+Applicants with a JD or MBA degree from an accredited U.S. institution or a BS ILR degree from Cornell University and at least 1-2 years of full-time work experience, may apply to complete the MILR degree program in one year.
 Not all applicants will be approved for the one-year option, but each application will be evaluated individually by the admissions committee.
 30 credit hours including the 6 MILR core courses are required.
 Students in the one-year MILR program must:

 • Complete a total of 30 credits